Eye tests for older people

 - Are you speaking louder than you normally need to?

-For everything you need to know about buying and using hearing aids, read the guide to hearing aid providers in Which?
+For everything you need to know about buying and using hearing aids, from NHS assessments to private hearing aid providers, read the guide on hearing aid providers in Which?
 Home & garden.

 People over the age of 60 are eligible for free prescriptions.
 Read about prescription payment and collection options.